asmogo/nws/README.md

 ---

+### Entry node Configuration

 To run an entry node for accessing NWS services behind exit nodes, use the following command:
 ```
 go run cmd/entry/main.go
 ```

-#### Entry node Configuration

-If you used environment variables, no further configuration is needed.
+If you don't want to use the `PUBLIC_ADDRESS` feature, no further configuration is needed.
-For `.env` file configurations, do so in the current working directory with the following content:

 ```
-NOSTR_RELAYS = 'ws://localhost:6666;wss://relay.com'
+PUBLIC_ADDRESS = '<public_ip>:<port>'
 ```

+- `PUBLIC_ADDRESS`: This can be set if the entry node is publicly available.
+When set, the entry node will additionally bind to this address.
+Exit node discovery will still be done using Nostr.
+Once a connection is established, this public address will be used to transmit further data.
-Here, NOSTR_RELAYS is a list of nostr relays to publish events to and will only be used if there was no nprofile in the request.
+- `NOSTR_RELAYS`: A list of nostr relays to publish events to.
+Will only be used if there was no relay data in the request.